 About Your Drinking Water.
-Your drinking water met all Ohio EPA regulatory standards.
+Your drinking water met all Ohio EPA regulatory standards in 2017.
 The Ohio EPA requires regular sampling and specific testing to ensure drinking water safety.
 The Ohio EPA requires the Utility Department to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.
-In 2014 the Utility Department conducted 3,725 tests on our drinking water through a certified laboratory.
+In 2017 the Utility Department conducted more than 4,000 tests on our drinking water through a certified laboratory.
 On average 10 quality tests are conducted daily as our treatment facilities are staffed 365 days a year to ensure water quality.